 The Compensation Committee annually reviews the base salaries of the CEO and all other executive officers of the Company.
 The Compensation Committee believes that the Company's executive officers, including those shown in the Summary Compensation Table on page 15 (the "Named Officers") have been largely responsible for the Company's past successes and for achieving the production and engineering improvements that have maintained the Company's position at the forefront of technical innovation.
-A base salary for each executive is determined on the basis of such factors as: levels of responsibility; experience and expertise; evaluations of individual performance; contributions to the overall performance of the Company; time and experience with the Company; internal compensation equity; external pay practices for comparable companies; and existing base salary relative to position value.
+A base salary for each executive is determined on the basis of such factors as: levels of responsibility; experience and expertise; evaluations of individual performance; contributions to the overall performance of the Company; time and experience with the Company; internal compensation equity; and the external pay practices for comparable companies.